'Be anxious for nothing..." ~Philippians 4:6

 Another Mothers' Day is approaching.
 I don't need it to remind me that my Mother is no longer physically with me.

 I think about her every day.
-I'll either do, or say, or notice something about myself that reminds me I was definitely her child.
+I'll either do, or say, or notice something about myself, that reminds me I was definitely her child.

 I gaze at her pictures in a way that I never did before.
-I'm not sure what I'm searching for or hoping to see.
+I'm not sure what I'm searching for, or hoping to see.

 I wish she were still here.

 I wrote a poem not long after her funeral.
 I knew she was special, but there's something about the end of a person's life that reveals wonderful truths you never knew--even if you think you knew them very well.
-I'm still learning about my mother.

 Just today I saw a photo of her that I'd never seen before, and it made me smile.